AdaCore/training_material/courses/rust_essentials/550_unsafe_rust/02_safe_unsafe_split.rst

 .. note::

-  These operations require safety guarantees that Rust cannot verify.
+  These operations require safety guarantees that Rust cannot verify

 ---------------------------
 What "unsafe" Does Not Do